Alphine-dev/Basic/README.md

 - then run
 >npm run dev

-this will start the development server on **port** 3000.
+this will start the development server on **port** [3000].

-> **Now to compile from SCSS to CSS run this command.**

-    npm run compile
-this is check for changes and will update your css.
+    note all files ending with [".scss", ".sass", ".less" --- etc] will be compailed automatically by vite.

 #### License [MIT](https://opensource.org/licenses/MIT) & [Creative Commons Legal Code](https://creativecommons.org/publicdomain/zero/1.0/)
 Copyright (c) Arsole676